Find a Lender-Approved Local Conveyancer in Ventnor

 Recently asked questions about conveyancing in Ventnor

-I have been on the look out for a ground for flat up to £245,000 and found one near me in Ventnor I like with a park and station in the vicinity, the downside is that it's only got 52 remaining years left on the lease.
-There is not much else in Ventnor in this price bracket, so just wondered if I would be making a mistake purchasing a lease with such few years left?
+Over the last few months I have been searching for a leasehold apartment up to £305k and found one round the corner in Ventnor I like with open areas and railway links in the vicinity, however it only has 51 remaining years left on the lease.
+I can't really find anything else in Ventnor suitable, so just wondered if I would be making a grave error buying a lease with such few years left?

-Should you require a home loan the shortness of the lease will be problematic.
-Reduce the offer by the expected lease extension will cost if not already taken into account.
-If the current owner has owned the property for at least 2 years you may ask them to commence the lease extension formalities and then assign it to you.
-You can add 90 years to the existing lease and have £0 ground rent by law.
-You should consult your conveyancing lawyer concerning this matter.
+Should you require a home loan that many years will likely be an issue.
+Discount the price by the amount the lease extension will cost if not already taken into account.
+If the existing owner has owned the property for at least 2 years you may ask them to commence the lease extension formalities and pass it to you.
+You can add 90 years to the current lease term and have £0 ground rent by law.
+You should consult your conveyancing solicitor regarding this.

 Last updated